By Kim Gray

-When we received the small publication in the mail, a shiny sticker featuring the above photo of a satiated polar bear fell from between the pages.
+When I received the small publication in the mail, a shiny sticker featuring the above photo of a satiated polar bear fell from between the pages.
 (It was basically the author’s business card but in sticker format.)

 T&C: Where were you when you took this image?